lookininward/vue-data-table-demo/README.md

 [![CircleCI](https://circleci.com/gh/lookininward/data-table.svg?style=svg)](https://circleci.com/gh/lookininward/data-table)

 ### 1.0 Approach and Deployment Method
-I thought I'd have some 'fun' and try out a bunch of new tools for this project.
+I thought I'd have some fun and try out a bunch of new tools for this project.
 It was the first time using Vue.js, GraphQL, DynamoDB, Amplify, and everything that comes along with these technologies.

 ##### 1.1 Development Steps:
 - break out requirements into checklist of functionality to implement